mabuyahya/system-programming/process.md

 3. bss segment: this segment contains global and static variables that are uninitialized by the programmer.
 4. heap segment: this segment is used for dynamic memory allocation during the execution of the program.
 5. stack segment: this segment is used for function calls and local variables.

+when the computer boots up, the ram in split into two parts: kernel space and user space. the kernel space is reserved for the operating system and its components, while the user space is where user processes run.

 ### kernel vs user mode
 * in a CPU there are two modes of operation: kernel mode and user mode. if the cpu is running in kernel mode it has full access to all the resources of the computer including hardware and memory. (the process get extra access to special cpu instructions that are not available in user mode).